 In this second tutorial we will see some more concepts about database in Salesforce.com.
 We will see how salesforce relates to other RDBMS databases available out there.
 We will see the similarities in the concepts but difference in naming and execution.
 We will see how data is created, relationship among data is maintained.

-Here is the first article in case you missed to go through.
+Here is the our article series in case you missed to go through.

 2.1 Overview of Database Concepts